Julian22222/PRACTICE/CICD/README.md

       - name: Lint   //<-- Lint check correct code syntax
         run: npm run lint
   test: //<--next job, must be on the same level of the first job (lint in our case)
-    needs: [lint]  //<--link of dependancies, not mandatory field, to perform test we need successful lint(good code syntax), this job will start running only after lint job finishes its execution, will not run at the same time but after lint successfully executed
+    needs: [lint]  //<--link of dependancies, not mandatory field, to perform test we need successful lint(good code syntax), this job will start running only after lint job finishes its execution, will not run at the same time but after lint successfully executed.
+If lint fails then other job will not be executed, won't run (test job is dependant from lint job)
     runs-on: ubuntu-latest
       steps:
         - name: Checkout